maximilian-salomon/mdxplain/docs/tutorials/basic_usage_examples/feature_reduction.rst

 What is Feature Reduction?
 --------------------------

 - Computed features are analyzed for statistical properties (frequency, variability, transitions)
 - Features failing threshold criteria are removed from the feature set
 - Reduces noise, computational cost, and focuses analysis on relevant features
 - Two approaches: inline reduction (``.with_xxx_reduction()``) or pre-reduction (``feature.reduce_data()``)
 - Pre reduction add this permanent to feature-data.
 It creates a new permanant data matrix.
 - Post reduction is specified to this specific selection and does not create a specific matrix, but keep the indices.
 - Available metrics depend on feature type.
-Concrete methods listed here: :doc:`Feature Sattistics <feature_statistics>`
+Concrete methods listed here:
+  :doc:`Feature Statistics <feature_statistics>`

 When to Use Feature Reduction
 -----------------------------

 - **Too many features**: Thousands of distances/contacts overwhelm analysis
 - **Focus on variability**: Only analyze features that actually change (cv, std, variance, range)
 - **Focus on stability**: Only analyze persistent interactions (frequency, stability)
 - **Focus on dynamics**: Only analyze features showing transitions
 - **Multi-trajectory**: Ensure features exist across all systems (common_denominator)